 You may have thought this the first time you saw the inside of an RV with a slide.

 Yes, the additional space is incredible.
 Even a smaller 25 foot RV becomes much larger with an RV slide.

 Are RV slides all good?
 Heck no. They can come with pretty major issues.

-We already know RV manufacturers are notorious for building cheap, short-lasting products.
+We already know that most RV brand names are notorious for building cheap, short-lasting products.

 Add a giant RV slide with a dinky motor, give it massive earthquakes every trip taken, and you're bound to have problems.